-To Download a Hex file for a PiC, Standalone MMC or Digital MMC
+Downloading a Hex File for a PiC or Standalone MMC

 To use the Download Hex command, PiCPro must be running on your workstation and communicating with a PiC, Standalone MMC or Digital MMC control.
 No files can be open.
 If a file is open, this command will be grayed and inaccessible.